anoduck/Biber-OpenBSD/README.md

 ./build.sh
 ```

 You might need to update the version number of libraries in `build.sh`.
-You may also need to install some (e.g., `doas pkg_add gdbm`).
+You may also need to install some (e.g., `doas pkg_add gdbm openssl-3.3.2p0v0`).

 ### Run the test to ensure it works